denizoglu/bdd/i.SetUpServer.markdown

 /usr/share/logwatch/default.conf/logwatch.conf
 ```

-For instance, I have changed the settings as follows, leaving the rest the same:
+It should look like as follows, leaving the rest the same:

 ```
 ...
-MailTo = mypreciousemailaddress@gmail.com
+MailTo = your_precious_email_address@gmail.com
 MailFrom = sysadmin@rubiconmedya.com
 ...
 ```